RoryWatts/RoryWatts.github.io/_pages/about.md

   - /about.html
 ---

-I'm an early career researcher with an interest in health economics, labour economics and global health.
+I'm an early career researcher with an interest in health economics and global health.
 Currently, I am a PhD candidate at The University of Western Australia with teaching and consulting commitments.

 I also have a wide range of methodological interests, and in the past have built: